mattrush/central_auth/README.md

 # central_auth
-An centralized authentication service writen in Ruby using the Rack web API.
+A centralized authentication service writen in Ruby using the Rack web API.

 # TODO
 1. Parameterize the sql query in lib/auth.rb